bros-bioinfo/bros-bioinfo.github.io/cours/Init_explo_image_numerique/image_processing.md

 # IMAGE PROCESSING
 ## 1. Introduction
 In image processing softwares like ImageJ, what's a digital image? how the grays, colors are encoded? how these data are stored in a file?
-ImageJ is a softawre wich is :
+ImageJ is a software wich is :
 +   Free
 +   Open source
 +   Based on Java